nroduit/nroduit.github.io/content/getting-started/weasis-protocol.en.md

 Here are some examples that modify the launcher properties without using <a target="_blank" href="https://github.com/nroduit/weasis-pacs-connector#launch-weasis">weasis-pacs-connector</a>:

-* Configuration for launching Weasis Dicomizer <a  href="weasis://%24weasis%3Aconfig%20pro%3D%22felix.extended.config.properties%20file%3Aconf%2Fext-dicomizer.properties%22%20pro%3D%22weasis.profile%20dicomizer%22%20pro%3D%22gosh.port%2017181%22" class="btn btn-default">Launch</a>
+* Configuration for launching Weasis Dicomizer <a  href="weasis://%24weasis%3Aconfig%20pro%3D%22felix.extended.config.properties%20file%3Aconf%2Fext-dicomizer.properties%22%20pro%3D%22gosh.port%2017181%22" class="btn btn-default">Launch</a>
 {{< highlight text >}}
-$weasis:config pro="felix.extended.config.properties file:conf/ext-dicomizer.properties" pro="weasis.profile dicomizer" pro="gosh.port 17181"
+$weasis:config pro="felix.extended.config.properties file:conf/ext-dicomizer.properties" pro="gosh.port 17181"
 {{< /highlight >}}
 * Change the user, by default is the one of the current system session.
 The local preferences are associated to a user. <a  href="weasis://%24weasis%3Aconfig%20pro%3D%22weasis.user%20user2%22" class="btn btn-default">Launch</a>
 {{< highlight text >}}